MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/list-onedrive-urls.md

 |`onmicrosoft.com`     |      `rsimone@contoso.onmicrosoft.com`   |    `https://contoso-my.sharepoint.com/personal/rsimone_contoso_onmicrosoft_com`     |
 |custom     |    `rsimone@contoso.com`     |   `https://contoso-my.sharepoint.com/personal/rsimone_contoso_com`      |

-Numbers or GUIDs might be appended to the URL if a conflict is detected, so it's always best to confirm a user's OneDrive URL if you need to specify it.
+Numbers or GUIDs might be appended to the URL if a conflict is detected.
+We recommend you confirm a user's OneDrive URL if you need to specify it.

 > [!NOTE]
 > Unless OneDrive accounts are [pre-provisioned](pre-provision-accounts.md), the URL isn't created until a user accesses their OneDrive for the first time.